 Today, I no longer have fears.
 I am in Christ, and I know upon my death, I will be with Him for all eternity.
 Exploitive groups don’t want you to know this, and they don’t want you to have this, because once you gain this knowledge, they know they can no longer wield power over you.
 Remember how the Apostle Paul talked about the “simplicity in Christ”?
 (II Corinthians 11:3: “But I fear, lest somehow, as the serpent deceived Eve by his craftiness, so your minds may be corrupted from the simplicity that is in Christ”) It truly is that simple–loving the Lord with your whole heart.
 It doesn’t have to be an endless act of obeying strict rules, and fearing that if you mess up, you will miss your ticket to Petra.

 Exit & Support Network™

-Note: One teaching during the early years was that the “church” (WCG) would flee on the Night Much To Be Remembered (the day which pictured Israel going out of Egypt).
+Note: One teaching during the early years was that the “church” (WCG) would flee on the Night Much to Be Observed (the day which pictured Israel going out of Egypt).
 But Gerald Waterhouse later preached that “some will try and flee ahead of time and be killed, or captured.”
 This served the purpose of keeping members fearfully obedient to the “government” of the organization.
-(More about Gerald Waterhouse, Petra, and the Place of Safety, is covered in chapter 18 of Herbert Armstrong’s Tangled Webby David Robinson.
+(More about Gerald Waterhouse, Petra, and the Place of Safety, is covered in chapter 18 of Herbert Armstrong’s Tangled Web by David Robinson.
 If you are interested in having a PDF copy of the book you can download it here from ESN’s site.

 Why Was Petra Chosen as the Place of Safety?